haytham10/inception/README.md

 - **Custom Website**: A custom website container is provided to test other web applications or static websites.
 Developers can deploy their custom projects and access them at port 3000.

+- **cAdvisor**: cAdvisor (Container Advisor) is an open-source container monitoring tool developed by Google.
+It collects and exports detailed resource usage and performance statistics for each container running on the host.
+By using cAdvisor, developers and system administrators can gain insights into container performance, resource utilization, and overall health.
+The cAdvisor service is configured to expose its metrics via a web interface on port 9443, allowing users to monitor and analyze container metrics in real-time.
+It complements the monitoring capabilities of other services in the stack, providing valuable information for optimizing containerized applications and ensuring their efficient operation.

 ## Project Structure:
 The "Inception" project has the following directory structure: